thunder/thunder-distribution/docs/developer-guide/migration/migrate-6-7.md

 Thunder's new default frontend theme is Olivero, and we removed Thunder Base which was based on the Bartik theme, which was removed from Drupal 10 as well.
 In case you use Thunder Base as your theme, you have to switch to a different one before updating.
-We recommend to switch to Olivero as well.
-Thunder Base Theme provides breakpoint settings, that you have to configure in your new theme as well.
-After switching to the new theme, you have to disable the Thunder Base theme.
+We recommend switching to Olivero as well.
+If you use the breakpoint settings, that the Thunder Base Theme provided, you have to configure them in another theme under your control and adjust your configuration accordingly.
+After switching to the new theme, you have to disable the
+Thunder Base theme.

 ```bash